 I really enjoy math.
 I always tell my students that to recognize that math is challenging is to take the first step towards being successful in it.
 No one learns math in one day.
 It takes time, lots of effort and at times you will be confused and frustrated.
 That is not to say that math cannot be fun.
 Once you know the rules you can play the game and math becomes like a strategy game.

-SDSU - BA, Mathematics
+Undergraduate Degree: SDSU - Bachelor in Arts, Mathematics

-University of Southern California - MA, Teaching
+Graduate Degree: University of Southern California - Master of Arts, Teaching

 ACCUPLACER Arithmetic Prep

 ACCUPLACER College-Level Math Prep